 Machine learning, for example, can facilitate cleaner and greener journeys by analysing traffic data to lower congestion and reduce emissions in real time.
 Combining digital sensors with wireless networks and computer analysis can help farmers shift to smarter ways of farming where food production is optimised and waste minimised.
 And these are just two examples from a list of near endless applications – what other ways can digital technologies support us in the fight against climate change and biodiversity loss?

-This event is being hosted by broadcaster and CEO of TeenTech, Maggie Philbin.
+This event was hosted by broadcaster and CEO of TeenTech, Maggie Philbin.

 Professor Corinne Le Quéré FRS CBE is Royal Society Research Professor of Climate Change Science at the University of East Anglia, where she conducts research on climate change and the carbon cycle, including the drivers of CO2 emissions.
 She is author of IPCC’s 3rd, 4th, and 5th Assessment reports and former Director of the Tyndall Centre for Climate Change Research.
 She instigated and led for over a decade the annual update of the global carbon budget within the Global Carbon Project.
 She Chairs France’s Haut conseil pour le climat and is a member of the UK Committee on Climate Change.